3.1 The acquisitive model of learning

-The three models are introduced in turn, and each is followed by an activity that invites you to apply the model to what you have already or are currently studying.
+The three models are introduced in turn, and each is followed by an activity that invites you to apply the model to your studies.

 This model of learning starts from a focus on the observable behaviour of the learner and on the idea that this can be changed by feedback from the learning environment.
 It is associated with the idea that learning has to do with reproducing some desirable behaviours or measurable outcomes.